What’s a merit increase, and should your business use them?

 Not every increase to an employee’s annual salary qualifies as a merit increase.

-Some organizations deliver annual pay raises to all employees, and they aren’t tied to performance.
+Some organizations deliver annual pay raises to all employees and aren’t tied to performance.

 Others choose to give out pay raises due to: